leschzinerlab/General_routines/README.md

 # General Routines
 This repository will contain scripts for general data processing of single particle cryo-electron microscopy (cryo-EM) data sets.

+*Table of contents*
+1. Extracting particles using makeStack.py
+2. Estimating CTF using CTFFIN3 and CTFTILT

-## Extracting particles into a single stack using makeStack.py
+## Extracting particles using makeStack.py

 ###Inputs